aristotelisballas/listen2yourheart/README.md

 > This is the official code for the "On the Out-Of-Distribution Robustness of
 > Self-Supervised Representation Learning for Phonocardiogram Signals"
-> paper which has been submitted for publication.
+> preprint paper which has been submitted for publication.

 Note: Repo might change in the future based on revisions and comments but can nevertheless be utilized for research purposes.